Luncher91/A2LParser/README.md

 I wont bother to support ulong; instead I use long! - An alternative would be to use BigInteger but it would probably make the library slower and consuming more memory.

 # Known issues
-* does not provide objects for typedef's and instance (need access to the most recent specification)
+* does not provide objects for typedef's and instance (I need access to the most recent specification to implement that)
-* does not support include (Epic 3)
 * the library treats ulong as long (accepted)